yt-project/yt/doc/source/help/index.rst

 .. _search-the-documentation:

-Search the documentation and mailing lists
+Search the Documentation and Mailing Lists
 ------------------------------------------

 The documentation has a lot of the answers to everyday problems.
 This doesn't